default search action

 - Mukund V. Katti, Meena K. Sakharkar, Prabhakar K. Ranjekar, Vidya S. Gupta:

 TRES: comparative promoter sequence analysis.
-739-740 - Kerstin M. L. Menne, Henning Hermjakob, Rolf Apweiler:
+739-740 - Kerstin M. L. Menne, Henning Hermjakob

 A comparison of signal sequence prediction methods using a test set of signal peptides.
 741-742 - Josep F. Abril, Roderic Guigó: